npmcdn-to-unpkg-bot/michelleandthor/README.md

 ## mvp almost: :first_quarter_moon:
 * Allow users to upload photos in the app - AWS storage, file uploader component
 * Allow videos from Instagram and Facebook to be embedded
+* Use the loading gif preview library
+* Style different lengths of messages differently

-## mvp done: :waxing_gibbous_moon:
+## mvp done: :full_moon:
 * Find a way to get it hosted on michelleandthor.com with heroku?
 Digital Ocean?